Bowling: Early 20th century

-On 25 November 1963, Sports Illustrated published the article "A Guy Named Smith Is Striking It Rich", revealing that PBA stars made more money than other professional sports stars, for "with more than $1 million in prizes to shoot for, the nation's top professional bowlers are rolling in money."
-This was short-lived, however, for although the number of bowling alleys in the U.S. zoomed from 65,000 in 1957 to 160,000 in 1962, the U.S. bowling industry boom hit a brick wall in 1963.
-This was compensated, however, by a new boom in Europe and Japan, making 10-pin bowling an international sport.
+On 25 November 1963, a Sports Illustrated article entitled "A Guy Named Smith Is Striking It Rich" reported that PBA stars earned more money than other professional sports stars; "with more than $1 million in prizes to shoot for, the nation's top professional bowlers are rolling in money."
+The number of bowling alleys in the U.S. increased from 65,000 in 1957 to 160,000 in 1962, but the U.S. bowling boom ended in 1963.
+This was compensated for by a boom in Europe and Japan, making tenpin bowling an international sport.

-In 1964, "Mr. Bowling" Don Carter became the first athlete to sign a $1 million endorsement contract: a multi-year deal with Ebonite International.

-In 1964, Marion Ladewig, a nine-time winner of the Bowling Writers Association of America's Female Bowler of the Year Award, became the first Superior Performance inductee into the WIBC Hall of Fame.

-In 1965, the AMF Bowling World Cup was established by the FIQ.

-On 27 January 1967, the Japan Professional Bowling Association (JPBA) was founded in Tokyo, Japan.
+In 1964, Don Carter was the first athlete to sign a $1 million endorsement contract: a multi-year deal with Ebonite International.
+Marion Ladewig, a nine-time winner of the Bowling Writers Association of America's Female Bowler of the Year Award, became the first Superior Performance inductee into the WIBC Hall of Fame that year.
+The following year, the AMF Bowling World Cup was established.
+On 27 January 1967, the Japan Professional Bowling Association (JPBA) was founded in Tokyo.

-In 1971, the BPAA All-Star tournament was renamed the BPAA U.S. Open, and officially became one of the PBA's major tournaments.

-In 1978, National Negro Bowling Association pioneer J. Elmer Reed (1903–1983) became the first African-American to be inducted into the ABC Hall of Fame.

-On 16 December 1979, Willie Willis won the Brunswick National Resident Pro Tournament in Charlotte, North Carolina, becoming the first African-American bowling champion in the PBA in a non-touring event.
-In 1980, he became the first African-American in the Firestone Tournament of Champions, placing 13th.
+The BPAA All-Star tournament was renamed the BPAA U.S. Open in 1971, and became a major PBA tournament.
+In 1978, National Negro Bowling Association pioneer J. Elmer Reed was the first African American to be inducted into the ABC Hall of Fame.
+Willie Willis won the Brunswick National Resident Pro Tournament in Charlotte, North Carolina on 16 December 1979, the first African-American bowling champion in the PBA in a non-touring event.
+He was the first African American in the Firestone Tournament of Champions the following year, placing 13th.

-On 27 February 1982, Earl Anthony won the Toledo Trust PBA National Championship, becoming the first bowler to reach $1 million in career earnings.

-In 1982, the Young American Bowling Alliance was formed from a merger of the American Junior Bowling Congress, the Youth Bowling Association, and the collegiate divisions of the ABC and WIBC.

-In 1982, the 1982 Commonwealth Games in Brisbane, Australia, added women's bowls to the events.